Does Your Weight Make You More Susceptible to Cardiovascular Disease?

 Obesity is considered a major risk factor for both coronary heart disease and heart attack.
-Being 20% overweight or more significantly increases your risk for developing heart disease , especially if you have a lot of abdominal fat.
-The American Heart Association has found that even if you have no other related health conditions, obesity itself increases risk of heart disease .
+Being 20% overweight or more significantly increases your risk of developing heart disease, especially if you have a lot of abdominal fat.
+The American Heart Association has found that even if you have no other related health conditions, obesity itself increases the risk of heart disease.

 Being sedentary causes heart disease risk to increase, possibly even more so for women — inactive females are more likely to become diabetic, have high blood pressure and/or high cholesterol.
 All three of these conditions increase the chance of developing heart disease.